Adopt a Pet

 How does it work?

-- Adopters participating in this program are responsible for only paying the $22 license fee, while the adoption fee is waived for all dogs and cats 5 months of age and older.
+- Adopters participating in this program are responsible for only paying the $22 license fee, while the rest of adoption fee is waived for all dogs and cats 5 months of age and older.

-- All other animals, including puppies and kittens (younger than 5 months of age), Shelter Super Heroes and other premium-priced pets, are available for adoption through this program at 50 percent off their current adoption price.
+- Puppies, kittens, and small adult dogs are available for adoption through this program at 50 percent off their current adoption price.

 What verification is needed?